WHAT IS FAITH FAMILY JOURNEY TO WELLNESS

 The journey begins with an initial health assessment.
 After the health assessment, patients will attend weekly classes covering a wide range of health topics.
 Patients will learn nutrition, exercise, stress management, and will even learn to grow nutritious fruits and vegetables in the community garden.

 DID YOU KNOW?

 87% of health care claims are the result of poor lifestyle choices.
-J2H gives you the tools to make good choices and be healthier.
+Journey to Wellness gives you the tools to make good choices and be healthier.